 Local services include Thorne Bay Market (we think it’s the best grocery store on the island), liquor store and hardware store; general merchandise, boat fuel, convenience store, gas, diesel and post office at The Port.
 Thorne Bay Cafe is a delicious stop for lunch or dinner.

 From Seattle you can expect a 90-minute flight to Ketchikan, Alaska.
 Once you’re in Ketchikan the airport is small and all you have to do is pick-up your luggage at baggage carousel #1 –the only baggage carousel!
-Next, look behind you to see Pacific Airways floatplane service counter.
-Keep your camera out for the scenic 30-minute flight to Thorne Bay on Prince of Wales Island, where we will be waiting to meet you at the dock.
+If you’re connecting with a float plane to the island, keep your camera out for the scenic 30-minute flight to Thorne Bay on Prince of Wales Island, where we will be waiting to meet you at the dock.

 FISH BOXES: On the day of your departure, we will put your fish or game in a wax lined fish box and strap it for airline travel.
 (It is weighed not to exceed the 50lb limit.)
 Fish boxes can be checked as regular baggage.

 3 Boxes and more-$100 each

 Alaska Airlines, Horizon, and SkyWest flights have changed their carry-on size limit to 22” x 14” x 9”

 As always we are excited for the 2021 season and to see you all again.
 If you are coming for the first time we are looking forward to meeting you.
 This year we are going to be offering several different options to get on and off Prince of Wales Island.
 We’re happy to announce that we’re partnering* with SeaWind Aviation and making special efforts in offering you the best floatplane travel experience possible.
 This means that the new point of contact will be SeaWind Aviation for your float plane travels this year.
 We will still be here for questions and concerns but all float plane travel will be booked through the SeaWind